Ice Dogs resume series up 2-0 on Wilderness

 Having swept both games at the Big Dipper Ice Arena last weekend — 3-2 in overtime Friday night and a 7-1 thumping Saturday night — the Ice Dogs need just one win in three attempts this weekend to advance to the Midwest Division finals.

 Today’s game is at 4:15 p.m.
-AKDT, as would tomorrow’s Game 4, if necessary.
+Alaska Dayllight Time, as would be tomorrow’s Game 4, if necessary.
 Should a fifth and deciding game in the series be needed, the puck would drop at 2 p.m.
 Alaska time on Sunday.

 Should Fairbanks win, they will play host next weekend to a pair of games against the Anchorage Wolverines.
 Anchorage swept the Springfield Jr. Blues on the road last weekend, three games to none.